 It’s too much to handle manually.

-Here's the other problem.
-Positive reviews, if you'd like them to produce revenue, require a large amount of initial attention to be effective.
-Need to curate the reviews you'd like to feature on your website, blog, ad or retargeting campaign?
-You're going to have to do that manually.
+Here’s the other problem.
+Positive reviews, if you’d like them to produce revenue, require a large amount of initial attention to be effective.
+Want to figure out how to feature reviews on your website, blog, ad or retargeting campaign?

 Need to know which reviews to respond to and when?